PROFESSIONAL SKILLS DEVELOPMENT SPECIALIST

 - We may use this announcement to fill additional vacancies within 90 days of the closing date.

-- Moving costs are not paid--however--moving costs must be paid if a DISA employee is selected for the position.
+- Moving costs MAY be paid--however--moving costs must be paid if a DISA employee is selected for the position.

-- Recruitment, relocation, or retention incentives are NOT authorized.
+- Recruitment, relocation, or retention incentives MAY be authorized.

 - For more information on veterans' preference click here.